Økonomi og administrasjon - siviløkonom, masterprogram

 analyze and explain the implications of public policy and regulation for the real estate market

-This course introduces students to the main tools and concepts of real estate economics, in particular that of housing economics.
-Students will be introduced to models addressing central topics within real estate economics, such as real estate in the wider economy (internationally and nationally) and the relationship between the property and capital markets.
+This course introduces students to the main tools and concepts of real estate economics.
+Students will learn models addressing central topics within real estate economics, such as real estate in the wider economy (internationally and nationally) and the relationship between the property and capital markets.
 Moreover, topics within urban economics are in focus (e.g., location patterns in urban areas, sustainable use of land, etc.) Environmental impact associated with usage, construction and renovation of properties will be addressed.

 Undervisnings- og læringsformer